Qiskit/rustworkx/CONTRIBUTING.md

 ```

 We also encourage type annotation contributions
-to add tests in the `stubs-tests` directory to verify the correctness of the annotations.
+to add tests in the `tests/stubs` directory to verify the correctness of the annotations.

 ### Release Notes